France’s no. 2 port for the export of grains

 Benefiting from a position in the market of the 3rd largest cereal-growing region in France (Source: Agreste récolte 2018), a wide range of cereal products such as soft and hard wheat, corn, barley for brewing or fodder, sunflower, rape, and alfalfa pass through the Port.
 Produce from this region is renowned for its quality on the export market.
 This recognition, combined with the development of high-volume pre-shipment by rail, gives French cereal producers access to a market with higher added value.

-In 2020, the overall tonnage of to and fro rail traffic was made up of 92% grains.
-56% of grain traffic was handled by Fret SNCF and 44% by OuestRail.
+In 2021, the overall tonnage of to and fro rail traffic was made up of 88% grains.

 A leading port on the Atlantic seaboard, and 2nd largest French port exporting cereal products, the Port regularly exports to the Maghreb, the Middle East and West Africa.
 There has also been an increase in intra-Community traffic, particularly to Italy, Portugal and the United Kingdom.